Header Banner

-How To: Make homemade kimchi
+How to Make homemade kimchi

 Kimchi can be spelled in a variety of ways (gimchi, kimchee, kim tee), but what is it exactly?
 It's a Korean pickled dish made with vegetables and varied seasonings, and it's the most common side dish in South Korea.
 In this video tutorial, you'll gain the recipe for making kimchi with cabbage, sea salt, mustard greens, garlic, and other great ingredients.
 See how to make it!